michalvankodev/michalvankodev-site/_posts/blog/2020-03-23-custom-redox-keyboard-assembly.md

 I am feeling pain in a wrist of my right hand for 2 years now.
 I've started to feel it when I started to be more physically active.
 I've been working out and played a lot of squash.
 It got to the point that I had to visit an orthopedist.
 I was scared that I'd have the infamous **carpal tunnel syndrome**.
 At this stage he said it was just strained.
 The pain eased out after some therapy but it still comes back and it got to the point that I had to change my work habits.

 One night I was checking out the state of programming streams on _twitch_.
-I've found a great streamer [JMS WRN](https://www.twitch.tv/jmswrnr) and as I was chatting with him about my wirst problem he gave a recommendation for my new mouse: [Logitech MX Vertical](https://www.logitech.com/en-us/product/mx-vertical-ergonomic-mouse?crid=7) and then he showed me that he has a Discord channel just for keyboard stuff.
+I've found a great streamer [JMS WRN](https://www.twitch.tv/jmswrnr) and as I was chatting with him about my wrist problem he gave a recommendation for my new mouse: [Logitech MX Vertical](https://www.logitech.com/en-us/product/mx-vertical-ergonomic-mouse?crid=7) and then he showed me that he has a _Discord channel_ just for keyboard stuff.
 And that was **the moment** for me.
 I've discovered a whole new world of possibilities around keyboards.

 I've started to do a research around custom keyboards, their parts, _QMK software_ and its possibilities.
 I was 100% sure that, if I am going to make my own keyboard it would be **split and ergonomic**.
 It just looks so cool to be able to have one part of the keyboard away from the other.